ungerecht/retro-web-synth/README.md

 ## Motivation

 This project was created as a portfolio piece to practice and learn new front-end development skills, specifically using React.js and TypeScript.
-I also wanted to use all custom CSS for styling.
+I also wanted to limit use of external libraries, and use all custom CSS for styling.

 ## Technologies Used